How to Build an Inspection Robot

 Selecting the Robot Chassis

 The first decision that generally needs to be made is which robot platform to use.
 Figure out what components and features you would like in your robot and that will give you an idea of which platform to use.
 Do you need something small and compact to maneuver in tight spaces?
 Do you need something that has extra room to mount electronics and sensors?
 Once you know answers to questions like these you are ready to select a chassis.
 We have many standard chassis/robot platforms to choose from.
-We also sell the parts if you prefer building your own custom robot chassis.
+We also sell the parts if you would prefer to build a custom robot chassis.
 Please take a look at our DIY page on building a robot if you are interested in going down that road.

 - The Standard SB ATR chassis is available with 32mm motors and 42mm motors.
 It is a versatile choice as it is still relatively small, is very maneuverable and is able to support higher payloads (up to 100lbs depending on selected options).
 There are also some optional accessories available for this platform including our Skid Guard, Bumper, Roll Cage Upper Deck and Sensor Mount.
 See our SB ATR Support Page for more information on this platform.